ggabbiani/OFL/orthodocs/foundation/3d-engine.md

 fl_3d_axisIsSet(axis,list)
 ```

-wether «axis» is present in floating semi-axis list
+Wether «axis» is present in floating semi-axis «list».

+TODO: this is a recursive solution that could be more quickly solved by a
+mere call to the OpenSCAD builtin search() function like in the example
+below:

+    function fl_3d_axisIsSet(axis,list) = search([axis],list)!=[[]]

 ---